Skip Main Navigation

 • CF1 spouse; CF2 child when the sponsor is a U.S. citizen and the foreign spouse is adjusting status from a K fiancé visa

-Note adjustment of status can also be used to apply for employment-based, humanitarian, and diversity visa lottery green cards.
+Adjustment of Status can also be used to apply for employment-based, humanitarian, and diversity visa lottery green cards.

 • Government filing fees of $1225 (including $1140 for the green card application and $85 for biometrics)